Tolaro-git/SlayTheSpireMods/README.md

 ## Card Descriptions:

-  Vulnerable, Evoke, Exhaust.
-These are examples of keywords.
-Keywords are explicitly defined words that are automatically colored yellow and display a tooltip when hovered over.
+  Keywords are those yellow words that display a tooltip when hovered over.
+You need to format properly so the game recognize them.
 They must be capitalized in the translation file, and must be separated from the rest of the text with spaces, even in languages that normally do not use spaces.
-Otherwise, they may not be recognized.

   Below are the special symbols used in card descriptions.
 Do not alter them.